Last Vat

 The tunnel is filled with colored points of light, floating on a thick bed of energy.

-I am the pyramid and the sphere, but is there a world outside of me?
+Is there a world outside of me?

 I shape energy hands, and rub the edges of the pyramid to “soften” the boundary there.